 Footnote 5 The turnout of 61.2% in 2000 was adjusted to arrive at the final turnout of 64.1%, after our normal maintenance of the National Register of Electors to remove the names of deceased electors and duplicates arising from moves.
 The Chief Electoral Officer of Canada explained the adjustment during his appearance before the Subcommittee on Electoral Boundaries Readjustment on October 6, 2003, and his appearance to discuss the 2004 Main Estimates before the Standing Committee on Procedure and House Affairs on March 5, 2004.

-As is evident from Figure 1, there is at least 30% of the Canadian population that is not exercising their franchise in our federal elections.
-There are many reasons people don’t vote from apathy or cynicism towards the political process to a lack of information about the candidates.
-However, one of the most commonly cited reasons for not voting is a lack of time and available voting outlets.
+As per Figure 1, at least 30% of the Canadian population is not exercising their franchise in our federal elections.
+There are many reasons why people don’t vote such as: apathy or cynicism towards the political process or a lack of information about the candidates.
+However, one of the most commonly cited reasons for not voting is lack of time and available voting outlets.
 The purpose of this report is to examine the feasibility and potential improvement in voting numbers of an online voting system.
 One possible solution to the issue of availability is to introduce online voting.
 The proposed voting would become available on the day that advanced voting is allowed and remain open until the day of the election.
 This would allow candidates sufficient time after during the writ period to campaign.
-It would allow voters to vote when it was convenient for them without the expense of having polling stations and create an environment where even the most remote areas of the country could vote with ease.
+It would allow members of society to vote when it is convenient for them, without the expense of having additional polling stations.
+This would create an environment where even the most remote areas of the country could vote with ease.

 The methods of inquiry in this report are surveys done throughout the community, as well as consultations with security experts and financial planners.
-The two limitations of this study are the length of time required and the problems that arise from caring out the surveys in remote communities.
+The two limitations of this study are the length of time required and the problems that arise from carrying out the surveys in remote communities.

 The scope of inquiry for this study will examine four areas: